Cart 0

 Responsible + Sustainable Adventure Travel

 Reaching these places requires careful planning via multiple flights, helicopters, snowmobiles, ATV routes, and crucial local relationships.
 I lead small-group or individualized expeditions that prioritize YOUR ethical experience, shared with you in partnership with Greenlandic-owned providers.
-A baseline budget of $10,000 USD per week (for two people sharing) or $7,000 solo is recommended (excluding international flights and gear).
+A baseline budget of $25,000 USD per week (for two people sharing) or $15,000 solo is recommended (excluding international flights and gear).
 If wildlife is your priority—particularly polar bears or seals—we recommend spending 2 to 3 weeks in-country based on ice conditions, seasonal hunting schedules, and local holidays like Easter.
+Gear can easily run another $4000 - $6000 USD.

 These are subsistence communities with limited infrastructure.
 Most places have no restaurants, and general stores don’t carry specialty foods.
 Dietary restrictions require forethought: you may need to ship dried provisions in advance (expensive, complicated, and unreliable).
 You’ll rely on local food traditions—fish and marine mammals—prepared by Greenlandic hosts.
 Nuuk and Ilulissat are exceptions when comfort matters.
 In 2023 I pledged as a responsible and sustainable tourism partner with the Government of Greenland’s Tourism Board, a commitment to promoting local culture, small business, and economic independence.
 All suppliers are vetted and 100% locally owned.